-High Temperature Safety Valves for Steam, Thermal Oil, Hot Gas and Process Systems
+High Temperature Pressure Relief Engineering for Steam, Thermal Oil, Hot Gas and Process Systems

-High temperature safety valves protect steam systems, superheated steam headers, boilers, heat recovery systems, thermal oil heaters, hot water generators, reactors, reboilers, vaporizers, hot gas lines, catalytic units, furnace coils and process skids from overpressure.
-Correct selection starts with set pressure, relieving temperature, required capacity, medium phase, allowable overpressure, material strength at temperature, spring exposure, seat leakage, gasket and packing selection, inlet pressure loss, outlet reaction force, back pressure, safe discharge routing and required inspection documents.
+This application guide covers high temperature safety valves used on steam systems, superheated steam headers, boilers, heat recovery systems, thermal oil heaters, hot water generators, reactors, reboilers, vaporizers, hot gas lines, catalytic units, furnace coils and process skids.
+Selection should start with the governing relief scenario, set pressure, relieving pressure and temperature, required capacity, fluid phase, pressure-temperature rating, allowable stress and material limits, spring and bonnet temperature, seat and gasket suitability, inlet pressure loss, outlet reaction force, back pressure, safe discharge routing and required inspection documents.

 Where High Temperature Safety Valves Are Used

-High temperature service changes the safety valve design because body material, trim material, spring exposure, gasket sealing, seat leakage, bolting strength and discharge piping stress all become more critical as temperature rises.
+High temperature service changes the complete pressure-relief system because allowable stress, pressure-temperature rating, trim and spring temperature, gasket sealing, seat leakage, bolting, oxidation, creep, thermal cycling and discharge piping loads can all become more critical as temperature rises.

 Steam and Superheated Steam Systems

 Used on steam headers, boilers, superheaters, heat recovery systems, steam drums, steam separators and process steam skids.
-Selection should review steam capacity, set pressure, superheat temperature, lifting lever requirement, blowdown and safe discharge.
+Selection should review certified steam capacity, set pressure, relieving pressure, superheat temperature, blowdown, code-specific lever or test requirements and safe discharge.

 Thermal Oil and Hot Oil Systems

-Used on thermal oil heaters, hot oil circulation pumps, expansion tanks, heat transfer skids and jacketed process systems.
-Relief review should include pump deadhead, blocked outlet, thermal expansion, fire risk, fluid degradation and return-line back pressure.
+Used on thermal oil heaters, hot oil circulation pumps, expansion tanks, heat-transfer skids and jacketed process systems.
+Relief review should include pump deadhead, blocked outlet, thermal expansion, fire exposure where applicable, viscosity and degradation at relieving conditions, possible flashing and return-line back pressure.

 Reactors and Exothermic Process Vessels